Pantoofle/Dense-ExternalMemory/README.md

-# Dense-ExternalMemory - RNN Structure
+# Dense-ExternalMemory - RNN Structure - Memory size extension
 Neural Network with RNN structure and external memory.
 Goal is to study the use of memory for NN facing complex tasks

 # Dependencies